 - Provide sufficient detail in the space provided for the budget categories listed.
 All requested budget items and activities should correlate to the purpose and goals of the project, as well as demonstrate that they are reasonable and adequate for the proposed work. - If a project benefits products/crops/commodity other than eligible specialty crops, the budget must clearly show how funds are being used to benefit specialty crops. - Specify the total expenses for each budget category and show how all numbers were calculated.
-Please see Appendix D - Budget Narrative Format for further information on preparing the budget narrative.
+Please see Appendix D Budget Narrative Format for further information on preparing the budget narrative. - Personnel budgeted amount is a flat fee for completion of specific tasks, state the amount as a flat fee and describe the specific task.